 Here are a few samples of the various designs, beginning with the vessels which were called ‘shells’.
 There were many shape explorations, beginning with a sphere, some triangles, odd shapes, and eventually an ovoid.
 The lozenge shape seen in the final was designed by another concept artist; sorry, not sure who*.
 No spoilers here, as most of what you see ended up in the trailer. (*Edit – the final lozenge shape was rendered by assistant art director Aaron Morrison)

 Coming next, Part 2: Alien designs

 Spheres were in the first script I read.
-Thanks to Noah Bradley for his fine photos of Iceland, used in a couple of concepts here.
 The sphere shape was abandoned quickly at the start.

 One of many texture exploration pages.

 Getting closer to the final idea.